qmacro/qmacro.github.io/src/posts/2023-02-11-sap-codejam-on-service-integration-with-cap-in-utrecht.md

 ### My journey there

-I've flown enough work air miles in past few decades to last more than a lifetime, so I take the opportunity to travel by train whenever I can these days.
+I've flown enough work air miles in the past few decades to last more than a lifetime, so I take the opportunity to travel by train whenever I can these days.
 It's not just better for the planet, it's better for my mental wellbeing too, and it's so much easier to work and relax.

 So I took a first train from Manchester Piccadilly to London Euston, arriving in time to spend a pleasant hour's walk around my old stomping ground (I studied at University College London and lived and worked in London for years after too).